HashiCorp

-HashiCorp is a software company with a freemium business model based in San Francisco, California.
-HashiCorp provides open-source tools and commercial products that enable developers, operators and security professionals to provision, secure, run and connect cloud-computing infrastructure.
+HashiCorp, Inc. is an American software company with a freemium business model based in San Francisco, California.
+HashiCorp provides tools and products that enable developers, operators and security professionals to provision, secure, run and connect cloud-computing infrastructure.
 It was founded in 2012 by Mitchell Hashimoto and Armon Dadgar.
+The company name HashiCorp is a portmanteau of co-founder last name Hashimoto and Corporation.

 HashiCorp is headquartered in San Francisco, but their employees are distributed across the United States, Canada, Australia, India, and Europe.

-HashiCorp offers both open-source and proprietary products.
+HashiCorp offers source-available libraries and other proprietary products.

 History

+HashiCorp was founded in 2012 by two classmates from the University of Washington, Mitchell Hashimoto and Armon Dadgar.
+Co-founder Hashimoto was previously working on open-source software called Vagrant, which became incorporated into HashiCorp.

 On 29 November 2021, HashiCorp set terms for its IPO at 15.3 million shares at $68-$72 at a valuation of $13 billion.

-HashiCorp considers their 1,500 workers to be remote workers first rather than coming into an office on a full time basis.
+It offered 15.3 million shares.
+HashiCorp considers its workers to be remote workers first rather than coming into an office on a full-time basis.